 Once a Claim, or a Provider or Facility, is identified as an outlier or has otherwise come to Healthy Blue's attention for reasons mentioned above, further review may be conducted by the SIU to determine the reason(s) for the outlier status or any appropriate explanation for unusual coding, documentation, and/or billing practices.
-If the review results in a determination that the Provider's or Facility's actions may involve FWA, unless exigent circumstances exist, the

-Provider or Facility is notified of their placement on prepayment review and given an opportunity to respond.
+If the review results in a determination that the Provider's or Facility's actions may involve FWA, unless exigent circumstances exist, the Provider or Facility is notified of their placement on prepayment review and given an opportunity to respond.

 When a Provider or Facility is on prepayment review, the Provider or Facility will be required to submit medical records and any other supporting documentation with each Claim so Healthy Blue can review the appropriateness of the services billed, including the accuracy of billing and coding, as well as the sufficiency of the medical records and supporting documentation submitted.
-Failure to submit medical records and supporting documentation to Healthy Blue in accordance with this requirement will result in a denial of the Claim under review.
-During the pendency of the prepayment review, if requested, The Provider or Facility will be given the opportunity to discussion of his/her/its prepayment review status.
+Failure to submit medical records and supporting documentation with this requirement will result in a denial of the Claim under review.
+The Provider or Facility will be given the opportunity to request a discussion of his/her/its prepayment review status.